DAYale500/bcc5/docs/Z_TO-DO_list.md

 Ready to begin the refactors?
 If yes, I recommend we start with `flashcard_item_screen.dart` — it has the most immediate impact and is the only file currently misusing `.push()` where `.go()` is required.
 Shall I start there?

+change landing page to have a new crew start here button and a knock the rust off picker to distinquish between the two users

+change the toolBag to:
+calculations
+checklists
+emergency procedues (always on top?) references (colregs, lights, sounds)